matthewhirschey/ddh.org/Updates.md

 You can monitor the pod by looking for it in the Applications -> Pods window.

-Once the pod is complete re-deploy the application by:
+Once the job that is downloading data is complete re-deploy the application by:

 Navigating to Applications -> Deployments -> ddh-shiny-app then click `Deploy`.